sandyavs/mealplanner-wiki/Test-cases-v2.md

 4. Check that when the user clicks on the delete icon/button then the meal in the specific category of meal plan for a particular day gets deleted.
 Eg: In Lunch section for Monday, the selected meal should have been deleted

 ## Expected Behaviour:
-Should be able delete the meal in the specific category of meal plan when clicked on the delete icon
+Should be to able delete the meal in the specific category of meal plan when clicked on the delete icon

 ## Test case No: MP-AddTag-005